-- NVIDIA GeForce GTX 1070 8GB - This GPU is our entry level card, but it actually has plenty of power to handle multiple 4K displays without a problem.
+- NVIDIA GeForce RTX 3070 8GB - This GPU offers great performance for its price, and has plenty of power to handle multiple displays without a problem.

 The amount of RAM you need is going to depend on your specific project and whether you do RAM-intensive tasks like building lighting.
 However, as a general rule of thumb we recommend

 - 64GB+ of RAM if you build lighting that takes more than a few hours

 Keep in mind that these only basic recommendations and only covers the amount of RAM needed for the Unity by itself.
 If you often work with other programs in addition to Unity at the same time, you may want to have even more RAM in your system as each program will need its own chunk of RAM.